Opinion | Trump’s weak defense will expose the depravity of GOP senators who acquit him

 But the larger thrust of this “defense” is pernicious in another way.

-GOP senators hope to take refuge in the idea that former presidents are exempt to give themselves a rhetorical and political means of dodging a direct vote on whether what Trump actually did do constitutes high crimes and misdemeanors.
+GOP senators hope to take refuge in the idea that former presidents are exempt to give themselves a rhetorical and political means of dodging a direct vote on whether what Trump actually did constitutes high crimes and misdemeanors.

 This has been widely depicted as mere tactical maneuvering.
 But it’s much worse than that: It’s an active evasion of their own duty as public officials to defend the Constitution.
 This defense, then, actually unmasks their dereliction of this duty.